Supreme Court Hears Arguments in Immigration Cases

 The respondents are individuals *who have served criminal sentences but who [were] not in criminal custody at the time that the government initiate[d] removal proceedings against them.* In fact, they had been released from custody long before the removal proceedings began against them.
 Their argument is that individuals released from criminal custody who have a pending removal proceeding, shall be immediately taken into DHS custody.
 Those who are not immediately taken into DHS custody shall have a hearing when they eventually are taken into custody for removal proceedings.

-treat anyone with a criminal record no matter when they were convicted as subject to mandatory detention.
+Unfortunately, Immigration and Customs Enforcement as well as CBPtreat anyone with a criminal record no matter when they were convicted as subject to mandatory detention.
 This attitude is not supported by the law.